orchestral/toolkit-docs/testbench/the-basic.md

 ## Using Custom Laravel Skeleton

-By default Testbench provide a basic Laravel Skeleton.
+By default, Testbench provides a basic Laravel Skeleton.
 However, you can override the `applicationBasePath()` method from your TestCase class:

 ```php{8-11}
 class TestCase extends \Orchestra\Testbench\TestCase